ionic-team/stencil-site/src/docs/components/reactive-data.md

 ## Watch Decorator

-When a user updates a property, `Watch` will fire the method it's attached to, and pass that method the new value of the prop along with the old value. `Watch` is useful for validating props, states or handling side effects.
+`Watch` will fire the method it's attached to when a user updates a property, or when an internal state member changes.
+That method will receive the new value of the prop/state, along with the old value. `Watch` is useful for validation or the handling of side effects.
 The `Watch` decorator does not fire when a component initially loads.

 ```tsx